colejarczyk/doc/api/customer.rst

 .. note::

-    All simple fields can be updated separately, but compound fields (address, company) must be updated whole.
+    All simple fields can be updated separately, but compound fields (address, company) must be updated as a whole.
-    Attempt to update only one of the address' fields will result in deleting other parts of the address.
+    Any attempt to update only one of the address fields will result in deleting other parts of the address.
-    Attempt to update only name or nip will result in error code 500.
+    Any attempt to update only the name or NIP will result in error code 500.

 Definition
 ^^^^^^^^^^